wintercms/wn-dusk-plugin/README.md

 php artisan dusk
 ```

-This will execute all available browser tests in all enabled plugins on your October CMS installation.
+This will execute all available browser tests in all enabled plugins on your Winter CMS installation.
 If you would like to run the tests for one plugin only, you may add the plugin code as an argument:

 ```bash
 php artisan dusk Acme.Blog